fafrd/summarize/README.md

     npm run build && npm run start

 edit frontend/.env.local if you're running the frontend on a different server from the backend.

+You might also want to edit the prompt in `api/summarizer.py`.